 Edible baked Christmas tree ornaments are mostly gingerbread or sugar cookies made with real cookie dough and hung on a tree.

-Non-edible ornaments are usually made with different spices, applesauce, and white glue, dried in the oven, then tied with a piece of twine or ribbon for hanging on the tree.
+Non-edible ornaments are usually made with different spices, applesauce, and white glue, dried in the oven, and then tied with a piece of twine or ribbon for hanging on the tree.

 Edible sweet ornaments also make a great edible gift during the holiday season.
 Moreover, you can eat these treats right from the tree!